uroesch/MattermostPortable/README.md

 Mattermost desktop applications are available for Windows, Mac and Linux operating systems.

+Note: As of recent the upstream package format changed.
+Until I figure out how to build the packages again no new updates will be available.

 ## Runtime dependencies
 * 32-bit or 64-bit version of Windows.